 How can legitimate use of the new distortive techniques be distinguished from more pernicious practices?
 To answer this question, I outline four rules of thumb to assist the scrutiny.
 Courts should consider whether holdouts are a serious threat, the magnitude of the coercion, the significance of any independent justifications, and whether the holdout threat is an intentional feature of the parties’ contracts.
 I then apply the rules of thumb to a few prominent recent cases.
 I conclude by considering two obvious extensions of the analysis, so-called “gifting” transactions in Chapter 11 and bond-exchange offers outside of bankruptcy.

 Corporate bankruptcy law & practice, Chapter 11, reorganization, distortive incentives, restructuring & plan support agreements, RSAs, PSAs, deathtrap provisions, claims trading, Section 363 asset sales, rights offerings

 Skeel, David A. Jr., "Distorted Choice in Corporate Bankruptcy" (2020).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2224.

 Bankruptcy Law Commons, Business Organizations Law Commons, Courts Commons, Economic Policy Commons, Finance Commons, Law and Economics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons